rocknsm/rock-docs/docs/deploy/multi-node.md

-FOR PLACEMENT:

-select one as the rock "deployment manager" DM edit inventory file on DM vim /etc/rocknsm/hosts.ini add ip of all rock flock members under the [rock] group can be resolvable hostname or ip add one rock node to the `[web]` group ex. rock03 add all rock nodes to es-{masters,data,ingest}

-SSH-CONFIG
-rock ssh-config
-  this adds auth keys and sudoers file

----

 Now let's look at how to perform a ROCK deployment across multiple sensors.
 This is where we can break out server roles for more complex and distributed environment.